 Effect on Human Milk

 Nursing mothers who consume more than the recommended amount of vitamin C are unlikely to harm their infants because the mother's body seems to tightly control the amount of vitamin C that gets into breast milk.
-According to a study in the April 1985 issue of "American Journal of Clinical Nutrition," breastfeeding mothers who took more than 1,000 milligrams of vitamin C, about 10 times the recommended dose, did not experience an increased level of vitamin C in their breast milk.
+A study in "Food and Nutrition Bulletin" following hundreds of nursing mothers from 1998 - 2000 shows that there is a direct correlation of maternal vitamin C intake and vitamin C concentration in breastmilk.
+However, according to a different study in the April 1985 issue of "American Journal of Clinical Nutrition," breastfeeding mothers who took more than 1,000 milligrams of vitamin C, about 10 times the recommended dose, did not experience an increased level of vitamin C in their breast milk.
 Instead, as long as the mother is getting sufficient vitamin C, the concentration of this nutrient in breast milk remains at the optimal level for the nursing infant.
 Any excess vitamin C is excreted through the mother's urine.

 Doses of more than 2,000 milligrams per day can lead to upset stomach, diarrhea or intestinal gas.
 Because excess vitamin C leaves the body and isn't stored in fat or other tissues, it does not cause long-term effects.
 However, taking extra vitamin C in supplement form is likely to be a waste of money, since the kidneys simply remove it from the body.

 - University of Maryland Medical Center: Vitamin C (Ascorbic Acid)

 - American Journal of Clinical Nutrition: Effects of Different Levels of Vitamin C Intake on the Vitamin C Concentration in Human Milk and the Vitamin C Intakes of Breastfed Infants

 - American Pregnancy Association: What's In Breast Milk?